RELEVANCE: How body relevance drives brain organization

 Proposed end date:2025-06-30

-Social species, and especially primates, rely heavily on conspecifics for survival.
-Considerable time is spent watching each other’s behavior for preparing adaptive social responses.
-The project RELEVANCE aims to understand how the brain evolved special structures to process highly relevant social stimuli, such as bodies and to reveal how social vision sustains adaptive behaviour.
+Social species, and specifically human and non-human primates, rely heavily on conspecifics for survival.
+Considerable time is spent watching each other’s behavior because this is often the most relevant source of information for preparing adaptive social responses.
+The project RELEVANCE aims to understand how the brain evolved special structures to process highly relevant social stimuli like bodies and to reveal how social vision sustains adaptive behavior.
+This requires a novel way of thinking about biological information processing, currently among the brains’ most distinctive and least understood characteristic that accounts for the biggest difference between brains and computers.

-The project will develop a mechanistic and computational understanding of the visual processing of bodies and interactions.
-It will show how this processing sustains higher abilities such as understanding intention, action and emotion.
-Relevance will accomplish this by integrating advanced methods from multiple disciplines: psychophysics and high-field functional imaging in combination with virtual reality and neural stimulation in humans; electrophysiology with optogenetics and laminar recordings in monkeys.
-This data will be exploited to develop physiologically plausible deep neural network models that unify the data.
-These models will specifically address also the modulation of brain activity during active behavior.
+The project will develop a mechanistic and computational understanding of the visual processing of bodies and interactions and show how this processing sustains higher abilities such as understanding intention, action and emotion.
+Relevance will accomplish this by integrating advanced methods from multiple disciplines.
+Crosstalk between human and monkey methods will establish homologies between the species, revealing cornerstones of the theory.
+Physiologically inspired neural and deep neural network models will help to understand the dynamic mechanisms of neural processing of complex social stimuli and its task-dependent modulation.

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n° 856495).